metasnf: Meta Clustering with Similarity Network Fusion in R: Conclusion

 \section{Conclusion}

-In this paper we introduce the \proglang{R} package \pkg{metasnf}, a suite of functions facilitating researchers to apply the meta clustering paradigm to SNF-based workflows.
-To our knowledge, this is the first software package in and outside of \proglang{R} designed to assist users with meta clustering, as defined in \cite{caruana_meta_2006}.
+This paper introduces the \proglang{R} package \pkg{metasnf}, which contains a suite of functions facilitating researchers to apply the meta clustering paradigm to SNF-based workflows.
+To our knowledge, this is the first software package both within and outside of \proglang{R} designed to assist users with meta clustering, as defined in \cite{caruana_meta_2006}.
 As well, this is the first software package to facilitate highly scalable SNF-based cluster analysis.

 The meta clustering paradigm enables efficient, data-driven characterization of cluster solutions for complex and noisy datasets.
 Through meta clustering, users can get a better understanding of what sorts of distinct cluster solutions can describe their data and may be able to find a cluster solution better suited to their purpose than would be possible by manual exploration of sensible clustering settings.
 By integrating meta clustering with SNF, the benefits of meta clustering are easily extended to multi-modal datasets common to problems such as deriving clinical subtypes from complex patient data.